wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl/functional-consultant-skills/includes/2-create-entity-relationship-diagrams.md

 ### Logical data models

 Logical data models are high-level diagrams that show the way that data flows through the system.
-These are frequently put together at the beginning of the project during discovery and before all of the columns have been defined.
+These diagrams are frequently put together at the beginning of the project during discovery and before all of the columns have been defined.
 Generally, the logical data model diagram uses the business names of the tables, not the schema/database name.

 :::image type="content" source="../media/logical-data-model-7c9cdc6e.png" alt-text="Logical data model":::